HomePolitics and Current AffairsJapanese PM expresses grief over death toll post earthquake

 The 7.5-magnitude quake in Ishikawa prefecture, Honshu's main island led to devastating tsunami waves, building collapses, and a major port fire, claiming the lives of at least six people and causing widespread destruction.

-Amid the tragedy, a glimmer of relief emerged as all tsunami advisories along the Sea of Japan were lifted.
+Amid the tragedy, a glimmer of relief emerged as all tsunami advisories along the Sea of were lifted.
 The risk of additional catastrophe lessened, allowing survivors a momentary respite from the relentless waves of disaster.
 Communities, although shaken, began to envision a path towards recovery.

 Over 1,000 rescuers tirelessly are racing against the time and searching for survivors beneath the rubble, a haunting task as the scale of destruction became painfully clear.
 The Japanese military, mobilised in the face of catastrophe, distributed crucial supplies — food, water, and blankets — to those displaced by the quake.